atrisovic/weather-panel.github.io/tutorial-content/content/weather-and-climate-data.md

 - Every weather or climate data product has its use cases, limitations, uncertainties, and quirks
 ```

 This section will introduce you to the right questions to ask when deciding on climate or weather data to use in your research.
-It will cover how to deal with a commoly used weather and climate data format in multiple languages, understanding the differences between gridded weather data products, finding evaluations of weather data products, examples on how to do download several different weather data products, and a few warnings on common biases in weather data, especially precipitation.
+It will cover how to deal with a commonly used weather and climate data format in multiple languages, understanding the differences between gridded weather data products, finding evaluations of weather data products, examples on how to do download several different weather data products, and a few warnings on common biases in weather data, especially precipitation.

 ## The NetCDF Data Format